RWCannell/ica-v2-poc/README.md

 output-format (allowed values table,yaml,json defaults to table) : colormode (allowed values none,dark,light defaults to none) :
 ```
 The `/Users/regancannell/.icav2/config.yaml` file can be modified if the default settings are wished to be changed.
+In our case, our output format is JSON.

 ## Project and Project Data
 A project can be created in the UI.
 After a project is created, the project object can be obtained by using the following `curl` command with the API: